 Talk to your chair when you have identified a funding opportunity you would like to pursue, especially if it may involve course release time, commitments of University resources (space, equipment, staff) beyond those provided for in the funding request presented to the sponsor, or if cost sharing or matching is required.

 Read the funding opportunity guidelines closely and follow all sponsor requirements.
 At times, sponsors will suggest, rather than require the use of a particular form or format.
 Generally it is best to follow their suggestions as well as their requirements.

-If you need assistance or additional guidance regarding particular application components (data management plan, postdoc mentoring plan, letters of support) please contact CLAS OSR staff.
+If you need assistance or additional guidance regarding particular application components (data management plan, postdoc mentoring plan, letters of support) please contact the CLAS Office of Research staff.

 Develop a Budget

 Pay close attention to sponsor’s budget guidelines such as what can or cannot be included, specific budget line items, and limitations.